LeDevNovice/envoy-cli/README.md

 ---

+## FAQ

+### Why doesn't envoy-cli work in Git Bash on Windows?

+Git Bash uses MinTTY which has compatibility issues with Node.js CLI apps.
+See [Windows Users](#-windows-users) section for the solution.

+---

 ## Contributing

-Contributions are welcome!
-Here's how you can help:
+Contributions are welcome !
+Here's how you can help :

 ### Reporting Bugs